Things to Do in Khiva: The Traveller’s Guide

 How Long to Spend in Khiva

-Entrance tickets are only valid for 24 hours, however, that does not mean that you can’t explore the more of the city after the 24 hours is up.
 We spent four nights in Khiva (one extra night for recovery from our mammoth journey to get there), but I would recommend two or three nights.

 Where to Stay in Khiva

 We absolutely fell in love with Xiva Shahriston!
 It is set in a traditional building with beautifully decorated rooms and a balcony.
 Breakfast is included, tea and coffee is freely available all day, and they even came to pick us up from Urgench airport.
 The family that run the place are really friendly!
-I can’t recommend it highly enough.
+We can’t recommend it highly enough.

 Things to Do in Khiva